startracex/lll1/README.md

 # Godown

-The **simple, sylized, semantic components** for standard HTML and other frameworks.
+The **simple, stylized, semantic components** for standard HTML and other frameworks.

 ## Install